-With more people asking themselves the question “Can you use electric smoker indoors?” we’re starting to see a rise in the number of electric smokers with different features and sizes.
+With more people asking themselves the question “Can you use an electric smoker indoors?” we’re starting to see a rise in the number of electric smokers with different features and sizes.
 Electric smokers are especially great for beginners as they often come with a selection of pre-tuned settings, allowing for quick and smooth smoking.

 However, while we love the idea of bringing this type of cooking into the kitchen, there are a few significant concerns that you’ll need to consider and evaluate for yourself before using an electric smoker indoors.